ZacharyGodfrey/gql-api/README.md

 - Add a database to allow for persistent data
 - Add caching to endpoints and potentially to any shared methods
+- Add a logging resource instead of logging to the console
 - Standardize responses and account for failed queries

 ---